siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/DBUpgrader/usage.md

-# IBM UrbanCode DBUpgrader - Usage
+# IBM DevOps DBUpgrader - Usage

 The DBUpgrader plug-in helps you manage database changes that include schema changes and rollbacks.
 Change management is done using a proprietary, formatted XML file in conjunction with a database version table.